 Watch the opening of the film here

-WAGNER’S JEWS was broadcast in Europe on ARTE and WDR in 2013 to mark the bicentenary of Wagner's birth, and will have its first PBS broadcasts on Channel Thirteen in October 2014.
-The film has been screened at U.S. and international festivals and venues including Yale, Columbia, and Boston Universities, Simon Wiesenthal Center Museum of Tolerance, Miami Jewish Film Festival, London's Barbican Centre, Jewish Museum Vienna, DocAviv- the Tel Aviv International Documentary Film Festival, Documentary Film Center (Stuttgart, Germany), Musée Hector Berlioz (France), the Jewish International Film Festival (Australia), and many others.
+WAGNER’S JEWS was broadcast in Europe on ARTE and WDR in 2013 to mark the bicentenary of Wagner's birth, and was broadcast on PBS/Channel Thirteen in 2014.
+The film has been screened at U.S. and international festivals and venues including Yale, Columbia, and Boston Universities, Simon Wiesenthal Center Museum of Tolerance, London's Barbican Centre, Jewish Museum Vienna, DocAviv- the Tel Aviv International Documentary Film Festival, Documentary Film Center (Stuttgart, Germany), Musée Hector Berlioz (France), the Jewish International Film Festival (Australia), and many others.
 The film is distributed in North America by First Run Features.
 To find a screening near you, please click here.

 “This film brings to light new insights into this topic, and manages to be - for all its laconic brevity - incredibly complex.
 Hilan Warshaw is a musician, a violinist.
 Perhaps that is why he possesses this ability to work virtually polyphonically, pursuing many different voices and balancing contradictions, without once taking the floor himself at all.”